evidentlyai/evidently/docs/book/README.md

 **How you get the output**: inside Jupyter notebook or Colab, as an exportable HTML file, JSON, or Python dictionary.

-**Primary use case**: debugging and exploration.
+**Primary use case**: analysis and exploration.
 Reports help visually evaluate the data or model performance.
 For example, during exploratory data analysis, model evaluation on the training set, when debugging the model quality decay, or comparing several models.

 **Secondary use cases**:
 * **Reporting and documentation**.
 You can generate visual HTML reports and ML model cards.